I Hired A Professional Sleep Coach & This Is What Happened

 Next, she said that the next time I couldn’t sleep, I should say to myself: “So what?
 There have been worse nights and the world continued spinning.”

-Finally, she told me to get out of bed when I couldn’t sleep and do a boring yet focusing activity like washing the dishes or organizing a closet.
+Finally, she told me to get out of bed when I couldn’t sleep and do a boring yet focusing activity like washing the dishes or organising a closet.

 Her first two suggestions were easy enough, but this final recommendation was tough.
 When I couldn’t sleep, the last thing I wanted to do was get out of bed, since that would ensure that I definitely wasn’t going to drift off.
 Instead, I’d lay there stubbornly for hours telling myself that even if I didn’t fall asleep until 4am, two or three hours of sleep would be better than none at all.